FAQ & Methodology

 How BlueprintPC checks compatibility, estimates performance, ranks the benchmark leaderboard, and picks a best price — in plain language, with no black boxes.

-How compatibility checking works
+How does compatibility checking work?

 Every time you add or swap a part in the builder, BlueprintPC runs your build through a set of rules that compare real specs between components — the same checks an experienced builder would do by hand, run instantly.
 Each rule produces a verdict: